andymcmillan/andymcmillan/index.md

 title: Andy McMillan
 ---

-# Hi, I’m Andy.
+# Hi, I'm Andy.

-I organize [XOXO](http://xoxofest.com), an experimental festival for independent artists who work on the internet.
+I'm an independent event producer living in Portland, Oregon.
+I organize [XOXO](http://xoxofest.com), an experimental festival for independent artists who live and work online.

-I also manage a non-profit called [The Liberty Foundation](http://theliberty.foundation) which supports artists who work on the internet by giving them the tools they need to grow their practice into an independent business.
+Previously, I ran [The Outpost](http://outpostpdx.com), a shared workspace for independent artists, organized [Build](http://buildconf.com), an annual festival for designers who work on the internet, and published [The Manual](http://themanual.org), a journal for designers who work on the internet.

-You’re welcome to [send me an email](mailto:hi@andymcmillan.com), or you can [follow my work on Patreon](https://www.patreon.com/andymcmillan).
+Want to get in touch?
+[Send me an email](mailto:hi@andymcmillan.com).